Pierre-D-G/Reduxstagram-Backend-API/README.md

 ## Tests

-* run `npm run test-integration` to run the integration tests which test database input/output
+* run `npm run test-unit` to run the integration tests which test database input/output

-* run `npm run test-unit` to run the units tests which test the API endpoints
+* run `npm run test-integration` to run the units tests which test the API endpoints

 ### Test Suite

 * Mocha v2.4.5 as test runner
 * Chai v^3.5.0 as assertion library
 * Chai-http v^2.0.1 for making Http requests to api
+* Supertest  v^3.0.0 for making Http requests to routes which require authentication

-### Example Unit Test
+### Example Integration Test

 ```shell
     let newUser = {